Linusmugera/hello-world/README.md

 # hello-world
 Hey there!

-Linus here, I like php and  android development[that's what am made of]
+Linus here, I like web and  android development[that's what am made of]